andrenho/poor-man-bus-pirate/README.md

   - `set pwm.freq [NNNN]` (frequency in Hz, default: 100000)
   - `set pwm.duty [NN]` (% duty cycle, default: 50)

+Press `CTRL+C` to end communication with a protocol at any time.

 Settings are saved on flash, and persist after a reboot.

 Communication example: